McLaynV/minecraft-server/README.md

 GitHub
 ------

+* Create a [new private GitHub repo](https://github.com/new) where your backups will be saved
-* Fork this repo
+* Add yourself as an Admin of the repo
 * Create an access token
   * GitHub > Settings > Developer settings > Personal access tokens > [Genereate new token](https://github.com/settings/personal-access-tokens/new)
   * Token name: MineCraft
+  * Expiration: as long as possible
-  * Repository access: Only selected repositories: `minecraft-server`
+  * Repository access: Only selected repositories: (name of the repo for your backups)
   * Permissions:
     * Contents: Read and write
   * Generate token